pivotal-topher-bullock/concourse-workshop/labs/02-git-resource.md

 ## The Git Resource

 The git resource is one of the built-in resources that ships with any release of Concourse.
 The 'in' command for this resource pulls down a git repository at a given commit ref, while the 'out' command can push new commits up to the repository.

-Modify the file pipeline.yml that you previously created.
+Modify the `pipeline.yml` that you previously created.
 Add the following text, which refers to a Git repository to the top of your file:

 ```yaml
 resources: